signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 transforms "kitten" into "sitting" *and* there is no shorter series of allowed edits between the two strings.

-[^list]: The Levenshtein distance was developed by [Vladimir Levenshtein](https://en.wikipedia.org/wiki/Vladimir_Levenshtein) in 1965.
+[^lhist]: The Levenshtein distance was developed by [Vladimir Levenshtein](https://en.wikipedia.org/wiki/Vladimir_Levenshtein) in 1965.
 Interestingly, Wikipedia notes: "There is a controversy in regard to the publication date of the paper where the Levenshtein distance was introduced.
 The original, Russian, version was published in 1965, but the translation appeared in 1966."
 Even *more* interestingly, there is little evidence that this is actually considered to be a real "controversy" by anyone aside from [Srchvrs](https://en.wikipedia.org/wiki/User:Srchvrs), the pseudonymous editor who added those sentences.

 Consider two strings $s$ and $t$ of lengths $l_s$ and $l_t$; furthermore, let $s_i$ and $t_i$ represent the $i$th characters of each string.
 Let $s^\star$ and $t^\star$ respectively denote substrings of $s$ and $t$ containing all but the final character.